Testing Machine Learning Systems: Code, Data and Models

 python3 -m pytest # all tests

-python3 -m pytest tests/food # tests under a directory
+python3 -m pytest tests/code # tests under a directory

-python3 -m pytest tests/food/test_fruits.py # tests for a single file
+python3 -m pytest tests/code/test_predict.py # tests for a single file

-python3 -m pytest tests/food/test_fruits.py::test_is_crisp # tests for a single function
+python3 -m pytest tests/code/test_predict.py::test_decode # tests for a single function

 Running our specific test above would produce the following output: